rrpff/Projects/list.md

 ##Graphs
 [ ] **Connected Graph** - Create a program which takes a graph as an input and outputs whether every node is connected or not.

+[ ] **Dijkstras Algorithm** - Create a program that finds the shortest path through a graph using its edges.

 [ ] **Eulerian Path** - Create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
 A Eulerian Path starts at one node and traverses every edge of a graph  through every node and finishes at another node.
 A Eulerian cycle is a eulerian Path that starts and finishes at the same node.

 [ ] **Graph from links** - Create a program that will create a graph or network from a series of links.